varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 * Boot into the USB drive.
 OpenCore should launch now, giving you some boot options.
 * Quickly press an up or down arrow, because OC will boot the default option after a few seconds, and we are not ready to boot the installer yet.
-* If you've booted Clover on this machine before, choose ClearNvram.efi to clear the NVRAM variables.
+* If you've booted Clover on this machine before, choose Reset NVRAM to clear the NVRAM variables.
+It is the last boot option in OpenCore.
 * Select modGRUBShell.efi

 Now you should be in a grub shell, which is indicated by the